adamjeffries/tetris.js/README.md

 Terminology
 ------
 * **Tetrimino** - There are seven types of tetriminos `I, T, O, S, Z, J, L` and they represent the shape they create.
-* **Mino** - Single square on the board
+* **Mino** - Single square on the board.
-* **Hard Drop** - When the currently falling tetrimino instantly drops to its lowest point
+* **Hard Drop** - When the currently falling tetrimino instantly drops to its lowest point.
-* **Block Out** - When a mino of the tetrimino is outside the board when it lands.
-Signaling the end of a game.
+* **Block Out** - When a mino of the tetrimino is outside the board when it lands, signaling the end of a game.

 Example
 ------
 There is a full working example using the TetrisJS framework under *examples/basicExample.html*.
+However here is a small snippet to see what the pattern is.
 ```javascript
 //Bind to the event listeners
 tetris.onMove(function(tetrimino){